-Working, reliable internet access Access to your SPC email.
+Working, reliable internet access

+Access to your SPC email.

 Access to our Blackboard class.
 Login at http://southplainscollege.blackboard.com MyMathLab website.
 Login through Blackboard.

 Gradescope.com website.
 Login through Blackboard.

 Computer, laptop, tablet, or phone for accessing and completing assignments.

-Course Delivery: This course is a face-to-face, lecture-based course with online homework and discussions and in-person meetings and exams.
-I will be covering course material during class, but you will understand more if you will read the text and watch the section videos before you come to class.
+Course Delivery: This course is a HYBRID face-to-face, lecture-based course with online homework and discussions and in-person meetings and exams.
+This means you are attending half of your class hours in person and half of your class time is spent online.
+I will be covering course material during class on Mondays and Wednesdays, but you are responsible for learning course material on your own on Tuesdays and Thursdays.
+Also, you will understand more if you will read the text and watch the section videos before you come to class.
 You can find links for these in the Hwk assignments in MyMathLab.
 Also during class, you will have the opportunity to ask questions, we will have class discussions, and there will be short in-class labs to practice the topics.
 I use email, MyMathLab, Blackboard, Zoom, and Gradescope.com to deliver and manage this course.